Employment rates of recent graduates

-In 2019, the biggest difference in employment rates between recent tertiary graduates and recent generalist graduates (among those aged 20–34) was recorded in France, where the former had an employment rate that was 31.2 percentage points higher, while differences of 27-28 points were recorded between these two subpopulations in Italy, Austria, Germany and Belgium.
+In 2020, the biggest difference in employment rates between recent tertiary graduates and recent generalist graduates (among those aged 20–34) was recorded in France, where the former had an employment rate that was 38.1 percentage points higher, while differences of 31-35 points were recorded between these two subpopulations in Slovenia, Ireland, Germany, Lithuania and the Netherlands.

+Vocational education and training (VET) is a key element of lifelong learning systems, and the Council Recommendation on vocational education and training for sustainable competitiveness, social fairness and resilience sets the EU-level objective that the share of employed recent graduates from VET should be at least 82 % by 2025.
+In 2020, this indicator stood at 76.1 %.
 Employment rates of recent vocational graduates were generally higher than those of generalist graduates.
-However, among the 26 EU Member States for which data are available, there were six where this pattern did not hold: Greece, Slovakia, Lithuania, Finland, Cyprus and Latvia.
-On the other hand, the gap between employment rates for recent tertiary graduates and recent vocational graduates was particularly narrow in Estonia, Germany and Czechia where the differences were no more than 1.4 percentage points (in favour of recent tertiary graduates).
-By contrast, in Ireland, Romania, Lithuania and Latvia there was a considerably wider gap between the employment rates of recent tertiary graduates and recent vocational graduates, with differences of 15 percentage points or over.
+However, among the 25 EU Member States for which data are available, there were five where this pattern did not hold: Spain, Finland, Latvia, Greece and Cyprus.
+On the other hand, the gap between employment rates for recent tertiary graduates and recent vocational graduates was particularly narrow in Denmark and Germany where the differences were no more than 0.8 percentage points (in favour of recent tertiary graduates).
+By contrast, in Romania, Cyprus, Spain and Lithuania there was a considerably wider gap between the employment rates of recent tertiary graduates and recent vocational graduates, with differences of 21 percentage points or over.

 Recent male graduates in the EU were more likely to find work than their female counterparts